lenovo-a3-dev/android_kernel_lenovo_mt8389/README.md

-sorce code for LENOVO A3000 and S6000 for building kernel, please use "kernel.sh", changing for your`s paths and config
+Kernel Source code for Lenovo A3000 and S6000